Skip to main content

 metadata:

-name: curl-deployment
+name: curl-outside

 spec: